Splitting a Pair of 9’s

 Conclusion

-Splitting a pair of 9s is a very good move, but not in every situation.
-As already indicated, there are some cases in which it’s best to stand against the dealer’s upcard.
-Players should choose a reliable strategy that they support and apply it throughout the game.
-It is really important to make sense of basic strategy since this way, they will be able to remember it better.
+Splitting a pair of 9s can be a very good move, but not in every situation.
+As already indicated, there are cases in which it is best to stand against the dealer’s upcard.
+Players should choose a reliable strategy that they trust and apply it throughout the game.
+It is really important to make sense of basic strategy because, in this way, they will be able to remember it better.

 In order to make it work, players should apply it consistently and make sure they understand its patterns.
-At some point during the game, players will inevitably get two cards of the same rank.
-Therefore, it is of crucial importance to know how to proceed in such situations.
-The first thing that comes to mind to most people when they get a pair is to split it.
+At some point during the game, players will inevitably receive two cards of the same rank.
+Therefore, it is crucial to know how to proceed in such situations.
+The first thing that comes to mind for most people when they get a pair is to split it.

-In some cases, this move works quite well, whereas, in others, it leads to losing both hands.
-Lacking the needed knowledge can cost them dear as players can turn one winning hand into two losing ones.
-To reduce their potential money losses to the minimum, it is best to get familiar with the alternative moves for every hand.
+In some cases, this move works quite well, whereas in others it leads to losing both hands.
+Lacking the necessary knowledge can cost them dearly, as players can turn one winning hand into two losing ones.
+To minimise their potential losses, it is best to become familiar with the alternative moves for every hand.